-Gnoming is a phrase mainly used in matched betting communities with win-win strategies, which involves having multiple accounts with the same bookmaker.
-The advantage is that it could multiply xn of any winnings you make.
+Gnoming is a phrase which involves having multiple accounts with the same bookmaker.
+The advantage of this is that it could double or triple any winnings you make.

 In principle it sounds easy, but bookmakers have a zero-tolerance on the use of such practices to the extent that they will close all accounts if they have evidence of punters gnoming.

 It should be obvious why bookmakers take cloning of accounts so seriously.

 Imagine you are professional punter that is consistently winning each month and one of the major bookmakers allows you to open-up ten accounts.
 Provided you placed the same bet/stake in each account, you would now have 10x revenue you had previously.